Create Distributed Lucene with Persistence Cache

 A Distributed Lucene with Persistence cache deals with Lucene-based indexing and searching of documents.
-NCache allows you to specify your store type as Distributed Lucene with Persistence through the NCache Management Center and PowerShell.
-This section will explain how you can create a Distributed Lucene with Persistence cache.
+NCache allows you to specify your store type as distributed Lucene through the NCache Management Center and PowerShell.
+This section will explain how you can create a Distributed Lucene with Persistence Cache.

-For Distributed Lucene with Persistence, it's strongly encouraged that you use an SSD to store your indexes instead of an HDD.
+For Distributed Lucene, it's strongly encouraged that you use an SSD to store your indexes instead of an HDD.

 Using the NCache Management Center

 Launch the NCache Management Center by browsing to